 Broadway history is Black history.
 The history-makers of the early 1900s broke down the color barriers and made space for the changemakers of the present.
-In honor of Black History Month, Silhouette Stages celebrates the monumental firsts and significant moments in Black history on Broadway that continue to make a lasting influence on theater and beyond.
+This February, Silhouette Stages is committed to celebrating the outstanding contributions that Black artists have made to the American theatre.
+We celebrate the monumental firsts and significant moments in Black history in theatre that continue to make a lasting influence on stage and beyond.
 Here are just some of the many notable players:

 Ira Frederick Alridge